 · Adding more payment options

 Starting an online business from scratch or converting it from brick-and-mortar can potentially become a rewarding change, but it does not come without certain challenges.
-Let’s take a look at some drawbacks of e-commerce.
+Let’s take a look at some disadvantages of ecommerce.

-Unfortunately, the increase of online shoppers induced the increase of cybercrime as well.
+Unfortunately, the increase of online shoppers induced an increase in cybercrime as well.
 According to the Insurance Information Institute, identity theft and fraud reports in 2020 spiked up 45% in comparison to 2019.
 Therefore, privacy and security concerns are one of the cons of ecommerce for business.

 Joining the online world cancels brick-and-mortar physical restraints, but imposes new ones via technological issues.
 They often represent a more complex, interconnected and harder to discern systems of errors such as: